Speed Racer: Anime

-English adaptation
+English-language adaptation

-The English rights to Mach GoGoGo were acquired by syndicator Trans-Lux (which originally was, and still exists as, an electronics manufacturer), and Speed Racer premiered on American television in the summer of 1967.
+The English-language rights to Mach GoGoGo were acquired by syndicator Trans-Lux, and Speed Racer premiered on American television in the summer of 1967.
 In the series, Speed's full name was Go Mifune, in homage to Japanese film star Toshiro Mifune.
 His name, Americanized, became Speed Racer.
-His adventures centered on his powerful Mach 5 car, his girlfriend Trixie, his little brother Spritle, Spritle's pet chimpanzee Chim-Chim, and his mysterious older brother, Racer X, whose real name was Rex Racer.
+His adventures centered on his powerful Mach 5 car, his girlfriend Trixie, his little brother Spritle, Spritle's pet chimpanzee Chim-Chim, his father "Pops" Racer, and his mysterious older brother, Racer X, whose real name was Rex Racer.

 For American consumption, major editing and dubbing efforts were undertaken by producer Peter Fernandez, who likewise not only wrote and directed the English-language dialogue but also provided the voices of many of the characters, most notably Racer X and Speed Racer himself.
 Fernandez was also responsible for a rearrangement of the theme song's melody, written and composed by Nobuyoshi Koshibe, and he subsequently also wrote its English lyrics.

 A Speed Racer daily comic strip written and drawn by Mort Todd ran in the New York Post from 2000–2001.
 IGN ranked the original Speed Racer series at #29 on its "Best 100 Animated Series" list.

 At Otakon 2015, Funimation announced that it had acquired the license to Speed Racer from Tatsunoko and would release it on Blu-ray for the first time.
 Funimation gave Speed Racer two separate home video releases: a standard release for the English version on May 30, 2017, and a collector's edition for the Japanese version with English subtitles on November 7, 2017, the first such North American release.

+On May 2, 2024, Shout!
+Studios took over the US distribution rights to Tatsunoko Production's 1967 anime Speed Racer from Crunchyroll (the successor to Funimation), which began with the digital release of the original television series of the same name and its Japanese-language version on June 1 of that year.

 Development

 Names

 The large red M on the hood of the Mach 5, as well as on Gō's helmet, is the emblem of Mifune Motors, the family business, and an homage to Japanese film star Toshiro Mifune.
-In North America it was assumed to stand for Mach 5 and in the Latin American version for Meteoro.
-His given name, Gō, is a Japanese homophone for the number 5 (the number on his race car) which is also represented by the yellow letter G embroidered on his short-sleeve blue shirt.
+In North America, it was assumed to stand for Mach 5, and in the Latin American version for Meteoro.
+His given name, Gō, is a Japanese homophone for the number 5 (the number on his race car), which is also represented by the yellow letter G embroidered on his short-sleeve blue shirt.
 The tradition of symbolism on characters' shirts was also used on Michi (Trixie) and Sabu (Sparky), who had the letter "M" and "S" on their shirts, respectively.